 - In The Legend of Zelda fanfic Til the Sun Grows Cold and the Stars Grow Old, all of the myths of Hyrule are proven to be true.

-- Sonic X: Dark Chaos basically runs on the idea that every single story in the Bible and Koran is factually true.
-Except not the way we thought.
+- Sonic X: Dark Chaos basically runs on the idea that every single story in the Bible and Koran is factually true, and that they were based on humanity's first contacts with Lovecraftian horrors and their "children" like Jesus Christ and Muhammed.
 And not only are all myths true, all theology is portrayed as factually true as well, with terrifying consequences.

 - The Mummy: